 However, our ability to think clearly and put the executive function into action directly relates to what we feel and how intensely we feel.
 If we become dysregulated in our emotions, it will impair our administrative function skills.
 When stressed or upset, the prefrontal cortex shuts down and no longer works with the rest of the brain.
 We subsequently lose the capacity to problem-solve.
 It is pointless to reason with your child, wait, and discuss it later during these times.
 Keep in mind Dr Bruce Perry’s 3 Rs.

 There are three main areas of executive function.
 They are:

 These can be broken down further into six domains.

 (Ref: Attachment, Developmental Trauma, and Executive Functioning Difficulties in the School Setting.
 Marion Allen.
 Family Futures).

 - Inhibit– the ability to stop one’s behaviour at appropriate times.
 It is our “edit” button.
 This is the capacity to take a pause.
-These are children who shout out in class and have difficulties in unstructured times at school.
+These children shout out in class and have difficulties in unstructured times at school.
 This is often “one” of the characteristics of ADHD.

 - Shift/sequencing-Move from one thing to another and for it to be smooth.
-I see many children who struggle with transitions and present as totally disorientated by a change of routine.
+I see many children who struggle with transitions and present as disorientated by a change of routine.
 This is often evident at night and going out to school or nursery.